objectbox/objectbox-swift/README.md

 https://github.com/objectbox/objectbox-swift-spm
 ```

-For the Dependency Rule, we recommend to use "Up to Next Major Version" and version `4.3.0-beta.2`.
+For the Dependency Rule, we recommend to use "Up to Next Major Version".
 To find the latest
 version to use view the [tags of the objectbox-swift-spm repository](https://github.com/objectbox/objectbox-swift-spm/tags).

 Finally, when asked, add the `ObjectBox.xcframework` to your app target.
 Or to use